mahathivinayak/d-flip-flop-layered-testbench/README.md

 # D Flip-Flop Verification Using SystemVerilog Layered Testbench

 This project demonstrates how a **D Flip-Flop (D-FF)** is verified using a **SystemVerilog layered testbench**.
-It is designed for students and beginners who want to understand both **digital design** and **verification methodology** in a simple, clear way.

 ---

 # 1. What Is a D Flip-Flop?